Inflection: Examples in English

-For details, see English plural, English verbs, and English irregular verbs.

 Regular and irregular inflection

 When a given word class is subject to inflection in a particular language, there are generally one or more standard patterns of inflection (the paradigms described below) that words in that class may follow.
 Words which follow such a standard pattern are said to be regular; those that inflect differently are called irregular.

 For instance, many languages that feature verb inflection have both regular verbs and irregular verbs.
 In English, regular verbs form their past tense and past participle with the ending -[e]d.
-Therefore, verbs like play, arrive and enter are regular, while verbs like sing, keep and go are irregular.
+Therefore, verbs like play, arrive, and enter are regular, while verbs like sing, keep, and go are irregular.
 Irregular verbs often preserve patterns that were regular in past forms of the language, but which have now become anomalous; in rare cases, there are regular verbs that were irregular in past forms of the language.
-(For more details see English verbs and English irregular verbs.)

-Other types of irregular inflected form include irregular plural nouns, such as the English mice, children and women (see English plural) and the French yeux (the plural of œil, "eye"); and irregular comparative and superlative forms of adjectives or adverbs, such as the English better and best (which correspond to the positive form good or well).
+Other types of irregular inflected form include irregular plural nouns, such as the English plurals mice, children, and women and the French yeux (the plural of œil, 'eye'); and irregular comparative and superlative forms of adjectives or adverbs, such as the English better and best (which correspond to the positive forms good or well).

 Irregularities can have four basic causes: